appacitive/builder-docs/server/javascript/data-store/guides.md

 ### Get all connections between two Object Ids

 Consider `jane` is connected to `tarzan` via a `marriage` and a `friend` relationship.
-If we want to fetch al connections between them we could do this as
+If we want to fetch all connections between them we could do this as:

 ```javascript
 var query = Appacitive.Connection.getBetweenObjects({